antoniofrancaib/mlmi-notes/MLMI1/preliminaries/classification.md

 - **Maximum Likelihood Estimation (MLE)**: Estimates model parameters by maximizing the likelihood of the observed data.
 - **Overfitting**: When a model learns the training data too well, including noise, leading to poor generalization.
 - **Probabilistic Inference**: Uses probability distributions to make predictions and quantify uncertainty.

-## Outline of Topics

-- **Binary Logistic Classification**
-  - Understanding the logistic regression model for binary classification.
-  - Fitting the model using maximum likelihood estimation.

-- **Multi-class Softmax Classification**
-  - Extending logistic regression to handle multiple classes using the softmax function.

-- **Non-linear Classification**
-  - Introducing non-linear basis functions to handle complex decision boundaries.

-- **Overfitting in Classification**
-  - Understanding overfitting and techniques to prevent it.

-- **k-Nearest Neighbours (kNN) Classification**
-  - Exploring the kNN algorithm as a non-parametric classification method.

-- **Bayesian Logistic Regression and Laplace Approximation**
-  - Incorporating prior beliefs and accounting for uncertainty in parameter estimates.

 ---
 # Binary Logistic Classification